mrdwab/2657-R-Functions/docs/2657-Functions.md

 * `data`: The multiple responses that need to be tabulated.
 * `sep`: The desired separator for collapsing the combinations of options; defaults to `""` (collapsing with no space between each option name).
+* `NAto0`: Should `NA` values be converted to `0`.
+    * Defaults to `TRUE`, in which case, the number of valid cases should be the same as the number of cases overall.
+    * If set to `FALSE`, any rows with `NA` values will be dropped as invalid cases.
+* `basic`: Should a basic table of each item, rather than combinations of items, be created?
+Defaults to `FALSE`.
 * `dropzero`: Should combinations with a frequency of zero be dropped from the final table?
-Defaults to `FALSE`.
+Defaults to `TRUE`.
 * `clean`: Should the original tabulated data be retained or dropped from the final table?
 Defaults to `TRUE`.
-* `basic`: Should a basic table of each item, rather than combinations of items, be created?
-Defaults to `FALSE`.
-* `useNA`: How should `NA` values be treated in the tabulation stage?
-Defaults to `"always"`.

 ## Examples